jbrems/docker-challenge/README.md

 **Main goals**
 * Setup a `MongoDB` container with persisting data between restarts
 * Setup a `Nodejs` container to serve the express API
-* Setup a `file server` (with Apache or otherwise) container to serve the client code _(serving the client from your express server is allowed but maybe not in the spirit of this challenge)_
+* Setup a `file server` container (with Apache or otherwise) to serve the client code _(serving the client from your express server is allowed but maybe not in the spirit of this challenge)_
-* Setup a `reverse proxy` container to forward traffic to `localhost/api` to the `express` API and the client traffic to the `file server`'s `index.html` page _(opting for Angular's hash routing is allowed but maybe not in the spirit of this challenge)_
+* Setup a `reverse proxy` container to forward traffic to `localhost/api` to the `express` API _(the API endpoints are meant to be served on the root of the express server and not behind the `/api` path)_ and the client traffic to the `file server`'s `index.html` page _(opting for Angular's hash routing is allowed but maybe not in the spirit of this challenge)_

 **Additional goals**
 * Serve the API and client over HTTPS (with `Let's encrypt`, `Caddy server` or otherwise)